cheliotk/unity_abm_framework/README.md

 Clone this repository and open in the Unity Editor.

-### From the Unity Asset Store

-Download the asset from the [Unity Asset Store](linkToAsset.com)

 ### Unity Package

 Download the [unity package](linkToUnityPackage) and import into an existing Unity project.

 ### Initial Configuration

-All classes in ABMU are contained within the `ABM` namespace, so scripts implementing ABMU functionality should import the `ABM` libraries:
+All classes in ABMU are contained within the `ABMU` namespace, so scripts implementing ABMU functionality should import the `ABMU` libraries:

 ```
-using ABM;
+using ABMU;
-using ABM.Core;
+using ABMU.Core;
 ```

 ## Usage